HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 ### Language identification

-Language identification using the `lang` attribute is important for providing better screen reader support, and also helps in proper browser translation.
+Language identification using the `lang` attribute is important for providing better screen reader support, and also helps for automatic browser translations.
 This is another good example of a feature that helps everyone, including people with disabilities.
 Without the `lang` attribute, the automatic browser translation in Chrome can often translate the text incorrectly.
 Manuel Matuzovic gives one such <a hreflang="en" href="https://www.matuzo.at/blog/lang-attribute/">example of an auto-translate mishap</a> due to the lack of a`lang` attribute.

 {{ figure_markup(
   content="83%",